Certain Women (film): Plot

-Sometime later, Gina and Ryan arrive and load up a truck full of the sandstone.
+Sometime later, Gina and Ryan arrive and load up a truck full of sandstone.
 She notices Albert watching from his window and waves at him but he does not wave back.

 Jamie is a ranch hand living in isolation during the winter, tending to horses on a farm outside of Belfry.
 Heading into town one night, she sees cars turning into the school and follows them.
 She learns that she has stumbled onto a class on education law taught by a young lawyer, Beth Travis.
 Jamie goes out to eat with Beth after class.
-Beth explains that she lives in Livingston, which is a four-hour drive away, so she must make the eight-hour round trip twice a week to make it back in time for her real job.
+Beth explains that she lives in Livingston, a four-hour drive away, so she must make the eight-hour round trip twice a week to make it back in time for her real job.

 Despite having no interest in education law, Jamie returns to class week after week.
-One week she brings one of her horses to class, and she and Beth ride the horse to the diner.
-The following week, she is stunned when she learns Beth has quit and a new teacher is brought in as a permanent replacement.
-Jamie then immediately leaves the class and drives straight to Livingston.
+One week, she brings one of her horses to class, and she and Beth ride the horse to the diner.
+The following week, she is stunned to find that Beth has quit and a new teacher is brought in as a permanent replacement.
+She immediately leaves the class and drives straight to Livingston.
 Spending the night in her car, she spends the morning driving to law offices hoping to find Beth.
 On the way, she has flashbacks of the previous time she drove to the city.
-Locating her address, Jamie sees Beth in the parking lot, and tells her that she drove over knowing that if she didn't, she would never see her again.
-Beth fails to respond and Jamie leaves.
+Locating her address, Jamie sees Beth in the parking lot and tells her that she drove over knowing that if she didn't, she would never see her again.
+Beth fails to respond and Jamie leaves, dejected.
 On her way home, she falls asleep at the wheel and drives into an empty field.

-Some time later, Laura visits Fuller in prison.
+Laura visits Fuller in prison.
 He says he understands how she acted and asks her to answer his letters just so as not to feel so lonely.
 She agrees.
 Gina has a barbecue with friends at her land and her husband appreciates her work.
 She looks at the sandstone and smiles.
 Jamie continues working at the ranch.

 Cast

 Production

-Reichardt had shot most of her feature-film work in Oregon and wanted a change of setting.
-She intertwined three of Meloy's short stories set in Montana, and after scouting locations, felt that Livingston, rather than Meloy's home town of Helena, was ideal for the film's look.
+Reichardt had previously shot most of her feature-film work in Oregon and wanted a change of setting.
+She intertwined three of Meloy's short stories set in Montana, and after scouting locations, felt that Livingston, rather than Meloy's hometown of Helena, was ideal for the film's look.
 The production team included Neil Kopp and Vincent Savino with Todd Haynes as executive producer.
 The principals, including two-time collaborator Michelle Williams, were cast in 2015.
-Haynes noted that the shots in Certain Women compartmentalized the women's lives—the isolation and loneliness they felt—even though each story dealt with relationships.
-To emphasize this, Reichardt set up shots with door frames, windows, mirrors and architectural structures separating and fragmenting her characters in the frame.
+Haynes noted that the cinematography in the film compartmentalized the women's lives—the isolation and loneliness they felt—even though each story dealt with relationships.
+To emphasize this, Reichardt set up shots with door frames, windows, mirrors, and architectural structures separating and fragmenting her characters in the frame.
 She used location sounds, such as wind and train whistles, throughout the film; only one scene has a film score.